MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

     1. Select the **Field** that identifies the customer in the purchase history entity.
 It needs to relate to the primary customer ID of your Customer entity.
     1. Select the **Customer entity** that matches your primary customer entity.
     1. Enter a name that describes the relationship.

     :::image type="content" source="media/model-purchase-join.PNG" alt-text="Purchase history page showing the creation of a relationship to customer.":::

 1. Select **Next**.

-1. Optionally, select **Add data** for **Customer activities** and choose the entity that provides the customer activity information as described in the prerequisites.
+1. Optionally, select **Add data** for **Customer activities**.
+Choose the entity that provides the customer activity information as described in the prerequisites.

 1. Map the semantic fields to attributes within your customer activity entity and select **Next**.
 For descriptions of the fields, have a look at the [prerequisites](#prerequisites).

 1. Select an activity type that matches to the type of customer activity you're configuring.
-Select **Create new** and provide a name if you don't see an option that matches the activity type you need.
+Select **Create new** and choose an available activity type or create a new type.

 1. You'll need to configure the relationship from your customer activity entity to the Customer entity.
-    1. Select the field that identifies the customer in the customer activity table, which can be directly related to the primary customer ID of your Customer entity.
+    1. Select the field that identifies the customer in the customer activity table.
+It can be directly related to the primary customer ID of your Customer entity.
     1. Select the Customer entity that matches your primary Customer entity
     1. Enter a name that describes the relationship.